 Every aspect of scrum was/is a challenge with distributed team.
 Especially Sprint Planning.
 And being Scrum Master of a distributed team is another big challenge to me, personally.
 I am sure, many of us felt this!!
 (Scrum Masters do you agree?
 J J)

-For my scrum team, we as a team has chosen evening time in India.
+For my scrum team, we as a team have chosen evening time in India.
 This helps members in North America and India.
-We choose to meeting 4:45pm IST twice in a week.
-4:45pm??
+We choose to meet 4:45 pm IST twice in a week.
+4:45 pm??
 Little odd, right?
 This works for team to avoid conflicting meetings.
 Recurring meeting invites for whole year are sent out to team.
 This is another important aspect.
-This helps team to follow the flow.
+This helps the team to follow the flow.

-Then I worked with my then then Agile Coach (not official title in company) Nilesh Kulkarni.
+Then I worked with my then Agile Coach (not official title in company) Nilesh Kulkarni.
 We have taken multiple steps to bring this in order.

 |Feature ID||Feature Title||Owner||Comments|